 - Fill rate: 80-90%

 So, you can see that interstitial ads clearly beat banner ads by a mile in terms of engagement.
-However, not to forget, when it comes to the whole UX, Banners give the brands opportunity to be in the presence of the user without intrusions.
+However, not to forget, when it comes to the whole UX, Banners give the brands the opportunity to be in the presence of the user without intrusion.

 UX (User Experience):